It was a man at SHANTI, Paul Stern, who sent me to Keith and Gery.

 - In Dallas?

-- I came out pretty much in my junior years in high school, and kind of just took my life from then on, (I wondered if he knew what he said there) because my father passed away when I was sixteen.
+- I came out pretty much in my junior years in high school, and kind of just took my life from then on, because my father passed away when I was sixteen.

 Both his parents had been alcoholics, but Keith´s father had stopped drinking after having had a heart attack.
 Keith was closer to his father than to his mother, and when his father died, he just freaked out.

 - He died right in front of me… I couldn´t believe it, cause my dad had stopped drinking for four years, and never… We had the best relationship.
 And then one day I handed him a glass of orange juice, and his eyes rolled back in his head, and he held his chest, and that was that.

 Keith had already started doing drugs at that time, amphetamines, and had been up for three days when it happened.
 When they were brought this father´s watch and were told he did not make it, Keith said he freaked out, and from that day on he was his own boss, and he eventually left home with two other friends.

 He made his way to San Francisco, because of the gay life there, and he made a lot of money, and he was very popular.